Helping Your ADHD Child: Strategies for Thriving at Home and School

 As a child and teen therapist—and a parent of an ADHD kiddo—I know firsthand how challenging it can be to help kids "do the things," whether that’s following routines, getting out the door on time, or managing emotions.
 Parenting a child with ADHD comes with unique hurdles, especially when big emotions show up unexpectedly.
 I recently hosted a parent workshop where we talked about these very challenges and shared strategies for creating structure while still being flexible.
 In this blog post, I want to share some of the key takeaways from that workshop to help make routines work better for your family and support your child’s mental health.

 Parenting a child with ADHD can be both rewarding and challenging.
 ADHD affects more than just attention—it impacts emotional regulation, time management, and organization.
 With the right strategies and understanding, parents can help their children thrive.
 At Reach Counseling, we work with families to build on strengths while accommodating challenges.
+If you’re considering extra support, it can help to know what to expect in your first counseling session.

 What is ADHD?